gatemediang/21-DS-ML-AI-Project-Journey/18/README.md

 ## 2. Solution Offered

 This project demonstrates the use of AI agents, powered by CrewAI, to automate the process of researching the latest AI industry trends and generating a blog post based on the findings.
-By defining specialized agents with distinct roles (Market Researcher, Content Writer and a summarization crew) and tasks, the workflow streamlines information gathering, analysis, and content creation and summarization.
+By defining specialized agents with distinct roles (Market Researcher and Content Writer) and tasks, the workflow streamlines information gathering, analysis, and content creation.
 The integration of a search tool allows the agents to access real-time information from the internet, ensuring the research is current.
+Finally summerize

 ## 3. All Libraries Used and Why